-Individual Community Physical Infrastructure Environment "people will lose "If nothing is "if nothing is done the sea "there will be no beach their lives and too done after a while will take all the lands, and the and it will need some often persons have to the sea will claim all roads and therefore the protection" evacuate the coastal the lands at the sea government will have to spend areas when a front" more money to cut roads and get hurricane strike" lands to relocate people" "people living in "many roads "in the next five years about "damages to the beach the area will have to and homes along the fifty homes will have to be and people's homes" find other places to coast lines will get relocated (SANDY BAY)" live" damaged" "very little or no "the sea will "the sea will continue taking "the sea water may beaches recreational take more lands" land until it takes the public continue to reclaim and areas" road" erode the lands" "there will be a "the water will destroy "there would be no total cut off in some infrastructure like roads and land for living and in some areas, main road other buildings along the areas of the community the will be destroyed. coastline" roads will be completely residents of low destroyed" lying areas will have to move to higher ground"
+1 / 1 / vas not implementea trien.
+Individual Community Physical Infrastructure Environment "people will lose "If nothing is done "if nothing is done the sea will "there will be no beach their lives and too after a while the sea take all the lands, and the roads and it will need some often persons have to will claim all the and therefore the government protection" evacuate the coastal lands at the sea will have to spend more money areas when a front" to cut roads and get lands to hurricane strike" relocate people" "people living in "many roads and "in the next five years about "damages to the beach and the area will have to homes along the fifty homes will have to be people's homes" find other places to coast lines will get relocated (SANDY BAY)" live" damaged" "very little or no "the sea will take "the sea will continue taking "the sea water may beaches recreational more lands" land until it takes the public continue to reclaim and areas" road" erode the lands" "there will be a total "the water will destroy "there would be no land cut off in some areas, infrastructure like roads and for living and in some areas main road will be other buildings along the of the community the roads destroyed. residents coastline" will be completely of low lying areas destroyed" will have to move to - higher ground"

 The project has been deemed necessary for the community as it would provide a measure of security to the poor, the elderly, women, children and the general population in all three communities.
 They do not envisage any negative impact of the projects..

 However some respondents in Sandy Bay expressed scepticism on the ability of coastal-defence structures to protect the community.